Job Tenure and the Myth of Job Hopping

-On average, people are staying in their jobs a little longer than they did a few years ago, according to the latest numbers from the Bureau of Labor Statistics (BLS) in 2014.
-The report ignited a flurry of articles and blog posts on job hopping.
+On average, people are staying in their jobs a little longer than they did a few years ago, according to the latest numbers from the Bureau of Labor Statistics (BLS) in 2018.
+The report ignited a flurry of articles and blog posts on job-hopping.
 The discussion focused on whether it’s bad for your career or bad for employers.

 So how long do workers stay with their employers nowadays?
-The median number of years wage and salaried employees stayed with their current employer in January 2014 was 4.6 years.
-The same was true in 2012, and it was an increase from 4.4 years in 2010.
+The median number of years wage and salaried employees stayed with their current employer in 2018 was 4.2 years.
+In 2012 and 2014, the median tenure was 4.6 years.
 In 2004, the average was 4 years.

 The Myth of Job Hopping

 Job hopping appears to be the norm today.
 Millennials are labeled lazy, self-entitled, and, therefore, responsible for high turnover rates in the labor market.
-However, the latest BLS survey shows the number of years people spend with the same employer has increased over the past decade.
-In 2002, the median tenure was 3.7 years.
-It went up to 4.0 years in both 2004 and 2006.
-And in 2008, it was 4.1 years.
+However, the latest BLS survey shows the number of years people spend with the same employer has increased slightly, though not by much, over the past decade.

 To put that into historical context, in January 1983, according to the BLS report for the year, the median tenure of workers was 4.4 years.
-The figures are clear: On average, people today stay in their current jobs longer than in the past.
+The figures are clear: On average, people today stay in their current jobs about the same as they did in the past.